RedisLabs/redislabs-docs/content/rc/api/examples/manage-subscriptions.md

 }
 ```

-To use the sample JSON document in your own account, modify these parameters:
+Modify the following parameters in the sample JSON document to create a subscription on your own account.

-- **`paymentMethodId`** - Specify a payment method that is connected to your account.
+- **`paymentMethodId`** - Specify a payment method connected to your account.

     Use `GET /payment-methods` to find a payment method ID.

-    You do not need to pass this field in your API request if you subscribed to Redis Enterprise Cloud through GCP Marketplace.
+    You don't need to pass this field in your API request if you subscribed to Redis Enterprise Cloud through GCP Marketplace.

-- **`cloudAccountId`** - Set a cloud account ID that is connected to your account.
+- **`cloudAccountId`** - Set a cloud account ID connected to your account.

-    You can look up cloud account IDs using `GET /cloud-accounts`.
+    To list cloud account IDs, use `GET /cloud-accounts`.
 To use internal resources, set it to `"cloudAccountId": 1`.

     If you subscribed to Redis Enterprise Cloud through GCP Marketplace, use `1` for this field.

 The request JSON body contains two primary segments: subscription specification and databases specification.
-When you create a subscription, you must specify one or more databases in the "`databases`" array of the above JSON file.
+When you create a subscription, you must specify one or more databases in the "`databases`" array.

 You can [copy-and-paste]({{< relref  "/rc/api/get-started/use-rest-api.md#swagger-user-interface" >}}) the contents of the JSON file into the `POST /subscriptions` operation in the [Swagger UI](https://api.redislabs.com/v1/swagger-ui.html).